Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

 - Significantly improved maintainability and performance

 ### GitHub Integration Component Extraction (August 2025)
-- Created `GitHubIntegration.tsx` as a reusable component from GitHubTab
+- Created `GitHubIntegration.tsx` as a reusable component with complete GitHub repository integration
-- Extracted the "Integração com Repositório GitHub" section with all functionality
+- Extracted the ENTIRE content from GitHubTab including:
-- Component handles sync operations, repository structure updates, and UI state
-- Reduces code duplication and enables reuse in other contexts
-- Maintains full functionality: sync refs, pull from GitHub, push to GitHub with unsynced count
+  - Header section with sync operations (sync refs, pull from GitHub, push to GitHub)
+  - Two-column grid layout with repository structure and file listing
+  - FileExplorer integration for browsing repository folders
+  - Real-time file listing for selected folders
+  - All loading states, empty states, and error handling
+- GitHubTab.tsx now simply renders GitHubIntegration component (reduced from 226 to 17 lines)
+- Component is fully self-contained and reusable in any context
+- Maintains 100% of original functionality without any feature loss

 ## System Architecture